“The Fastest Way to Succeed is to Double Your Failure Rate”

-This quote by Thomas Watson tells a true story.
-Failure means you are alive, thinking, and doing things.
-Good mistakes are measured when you look inside yourself say – Oops! – laugh and try again.
+The above quote by Thomas Watson tells a true story.
+Mistakes mean you are alive, thinking and doing things.
+Good mistakes are measured when you look inside yourself, say “oops”, laugh and try again.

 When I was teaching combat tactics as a helicopter flight instructor in the U. S. Army, I had students flying along looking for the landing zone in the make-believe battlefield.
 They would get confused, freeze, and just keep going, fly right over the make-believe enemy and get “shot down”.
 The really good students would say “oops”, laugh and try again.
 The rest flunked.
 I would tell them all, “If you’re going to be guilty of something, be guilty of commission not omission.”
 I would tell them, “Try and fail, try, and fail.
 You will learn so much in the process.”

 As we work towards a culture of respect, both at work and in our personal lives, we will make mistakes.
 We will say things that are inappropriate to certain people.
 We will misunderstand the context or intent of someone else’s words.
 But it’s what you do after the mistake that separates respect from everything else.
 This is true whether you are the person who makes the offending remark or the one who receives it.

 Several years ago, I was talking to a female colleague when she asked me, “Where are Sue and Robin?”
 (Two other co-workers).
 I answered, “The girls are down the hall to the left.”
 Hearing this, my colleague proceeded to shred me in front of several other people for using the term “girls” directed to “grown women”.
 She followed up with a lengthy email berating me further for my “clearly chauvinistic attitude and demeanor”.

 I was dumbfounded as to the problem, and she was dumbfounded that I would say such a thing with such ease.
 The only thing left to assume was that I was an insensitive pig, to put it plainly.